Antônio Carlos (footballer, born 1993): Tombense

 Antônio Carlos signed as a free agent with Tombense, a Série C team owned by Eduardo Uram, one of the leading agents in Brazil.
 From Tombense, Carlos was loaned to multiple Série A teams, first back to Avaí and then Flamengo, Ponte Preta and Palmeiras.

 Palmeiras

 Antônio Carlos' one-year loan deal with Palmeiras in 2017 was initially extended by the club for the start of the 2018 season before they decided to permanently purchase 50% of his economic rights in July 2018, signed the defender until June 2023.
 Carlos made 22 appearances in Série A as Palmeiras won the title in 2018.

 Loan to Orlando City

 On 30 December 2019, Carlos joined MLS team Orlando City on loan ahead of the 2020 season.
 He made his debut for the team in the season opener on 29 February as the team kept clean sheet in a 0–0 draw against Real Salt Lake.
 He scored his first goal for the team on 3 October 2020 in a 3–1 win over New York Red Bulls.

 Orlando City

 On 1 December 2020, Carlos made the move to Orlando City permanent ahead of the 2021 season.

+Fluminense

+On 16 December 2023, Orlando City announced the sale of Carlos for an undisclosed fee to Fluminense.

+Houston Dynamo

+On 30 July 2025, Carlos returned to the United States and joined Houston Dynamo.